paulhibbitts/test-docsify-open-publishing-starter-kit/README.md

 4. And you're done! (view your new site using the provided URL on the **Pages** tab - it can take up to 10 minutes for your site to be initially available)
 ![ Docsify Open Publishing Starter Kit - Install Page 4](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-op-install-4.png)

+Do you use GitLab?
+You can also use Docsify with [GitLab Pages](https://docsify.js.org/#/deploy?id=gitlab-pages)!

 🔗 Activating the “Edit this Page” Link
 ---